Skip to main content

 And for those of you that live along ponds (whether natural or stormwater), this document can help you identify plants to grow between your lawn and the water to help mitigate fertilizers and pesticide runoff.
 It lists plants suitable for planting along the upland bank, all the way down to the water zone.

-Plants for Buffer Zones
+Plants for Watershed Buffer Zones

-If you need additional assistance, please contact us 910.253.2610, Monday-Friday, 8:30 a.m.–5 p.m.
+If you need additional assistance, please feel free to stop by or contact us at 910.253.2610, Monday-Friday, 8:30 a.m.–5 p.m.

 It’s located adjacent to our office, Building N of the Government Center, 25 Referendum Drive, Bolivia.